Seven more resurrection accounts nudge the spiritual ball further—much, much further.

 This resurrected record happened well after Jesus had been crucified, buried, resurrected, and forty days later, ascended into heaven.

-The Messianic community is being built up in Judah, the Galilee, and Samaria.
+The Messianic community was being built up in Judah, the Galilee, and Samaria.
 Their numbers, multiplying.
 A beloved woman named Tabitha—Dorcas in Greek—lived in the Mediterranean port city Joppa, about 30 miles south of Caesarea.
 A believer in Yeshua (Jesus) as Messiah, she was esteemed for her tireless charitable work making clothes for the poor, widows, and others.

 In time, Tabitha grew ill and died.
 After washing her, they laid her in a room upstairs.